odpi/egeria-docs/site/docs/getting-started/dojo/1/index.md

 <!-- SPDX-License-Identifier: CC-BY-4.0 -->
 <!-- Copyright Contributors to the ODPi Egeria project 2020. -->

-# Dojo day 1
+# Dojo Day 1

 ## Egeria introduction

 In this session, you will learn about the function and value of Egeria along with the key concepts and use cases it supports.

 !!! beginner "Egeria introduction [:material-microsoft-powerpoint:](https://github.com/odpi/data-governance/raw/master/workshops/may-2020/egeria-dojo-day-1-1-introduction.pptx){ target=slides }"
     <div class="video-wrapper">